mosip/documentation/docs/masterdata-guide.md

 # Masterdata Guide

 ## Overview
 Masterdata is the necessary base data to run MOSIP services.
 The data resides in the [`mosip_master` DB](https://github.com/mosip/admin-services/tree/1.2.0-rc2/db_scripts/mosip_master).
 This data needs to be customized for a country specific deployment.
 Masterdata is bulk uploaded one-time during the [installation process](https://github.com/mosip/mosip-infra/tree/1.2.0-rc2/deployment/v3/mosip/kernel/masterdata) and later may be updated using the [Admin Portal](admin-portal-guide.md).
-The default data uploaded during sandbox installation is available [here](https://github.com/mosip/mosip-data/tree/lts/mosip_master/xlsx).
+The default data uploaded during sandbox installation is available in [mosip-data](https://github.com/mosip/mosip-data/tree/1.2.0-rc2/mosip_master/xlsx).

 The tables that would need to be modified are listed below.
 Other tables in `mosip_master` DB are either system-filled or pre-filled and not to be modified.

 ## Common guidelines
-Applicable for all tables:
+* Copy Excel files from [mosip-data](https://github.com/mosip/mosip-data/tree/1.2.0-rc2/mosip_master/xlsx) to a folder.
+* Modify the files for your deployment as per guide below.

-* Add/remove rows for the [configured languages]().
+* For all tables listed below modify `lang_code` and add corresponding rows for your [configured languages](module-configuration#languages).

 ## Tables to be updated
 |Category|Table|Guide|